robsmi-msfte/AVDBlueprint/README.md

 |**WVDUSERS_testUserCount \ 'defaultValue'**|ex. '**10**'|(optional) the number of test users the Blueprint will create|

 ## Assigning the Blueprint (initiating the deployment)

+1. Open PowerShell
+2. Change directory to your customized Blueprint object tree (ex.
+C:\Code\WVDBP\AZBluePrints-WVD\)
+3. Connect to your Azure subscription and authenticate, using 'Connect-AzAccount'
+4. In PowerShell, run the file 'import-bp.ps1'
+5. In PowerShell, run the file 'assign-bp.ps1'

 ## Tips